Oakland Golden Grizzlies men's basketball: Detroit Mercy Titans

 The rivalry between the Detroit Mercy Titans and Oakland is known as the Metro Series.

 Oakland has historically dominated the series since its inception, with Detroit Mercy having only won three games against them since the Golden Grizzlies first joined the Horizon League and winning ten straight matchups from 2017 to 2021.

 Oakland leads the series against Detroit Mercy 20–10.
 Both schools first played against each other in 1985 with Detroit Mercy winning the first matchup against Oakland 77–62.
 Oakland won the last matchup in 2023 65–50.

 Media

 OU men's basketball games are broadcast on WDFN (1130 AM).
 The play-by-play commentator is Neal Ruhl, with former Oakland and professional player, Dan Waterstradt.
 Oakland home games are simulcast on ESPN3, WMYD and WDFN.

-Mario Impemba, also the play-by-play commentator for the Detroit Tigers on Fox Sports Detroit, broadcast Oakland games from 2006–2013.
+Mario Impemba, also the play-by-play commentator for the Detroit Tigers on Fox Sports Detroit, broadcast Oakland games from 2006 to 2013.